Helsinki, Finland

 When we asked people living in Helsinki what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Helsinki is generally quite pleasant.
 The city is known for its vibrant culture, excellent public transportation, and high quality of life.
 Expats and digital nomads can find plenty of activities to keep them busy, from exploring the city's many museums and galleries to taking part in outdoor activities like skiing and hiking.
 The city also offers a wide range of restaurants, cafes, and bars, making it easy to find a place to socialize and meet new people.
 Additionally, Helsinki is a great place to work remotely, with plenty of coworking spaces and reliable internet access.
-All in all, Helsinki is a great place for expats and digital nomads to live and work," said one expat in Helsinki.
+All in all, Helsinki is a great place for expats and digital nomads to live and work," wrote a member in Helsinki.

 What do expats in Helsinki appreciate most about the local culture?